walterhiggins/WMPJS/book-outline.md

 Most of the source listings in this book will not include comments because the code is explained throughout.
 If you look at the ScriptCraft source code you will see that the code is commented.

 #### Commenting dice.js
 Open dice.js in your editor and add a comment section at the top of the file.
-The comment section shoudl briefly describe what the module does.
+The comment section should briefly describe what the module does.
 You can use either `//` comments or `/* */` style comments.
 The comment text can be as short or as long as you like.
 Here is an example:

 @@listing dice_v6.js Commenting Code